π Download security one-pager (PDF) π Download HIPAA BAA template (PDF)

 status.adaptivmapr.com; subscribe to receive email or webhook notifications. - Post-incident reviews.
 Customer-affecting incidents receive a written post-incident review within 10 business days, shared with affected customers.

-Our current list of subprocessors is maintained at /legal/dpa#subprocessors.
+Our current list of subprocessors is maintained at /legal/subprocessors (also cross-referenced from /legal/dpa#subprocessors).
 New subprocessors are announced at least 30 days in advance.

 Security disclosures: security@adaptivmapr.com.
 Data protection requests: dpo@adaptivmapr.com.
 General contact: hello@adaptivmapr.com.